 - Governor's Conference Room on the second floor of the Legislative Building

 - State Reception Room on the third floor of the Legislative Building

 - Off-site locations around the state

 - Capitol Campus building map is available here.

 - Parking information for the Capitol Campus is available here.

-- There are often large groups at bill signings so when you arrive, we ask that you find your bill number and line up in the hallway.
+- When you arrive at the governor's office, line up in the hallway.
 Our staff will call groups into the conference room when their bill is being signed.